 - Commit to being at the vanguard of research in Precision Science, Data Science, and Implementation Science with an explicit purpose of achieving health equity.

 - Create an innovation ecosystem in which we develop solutions to challenging problems, cultivate and grow innovation partners, test innovations to improve health and outcomes of health care, and prepare the next generation of nurse innovators.

 Innovation is an evergreen priority for the School — across areas of research, education and practice — and woven into the fabric of our core mission and vision.
 Goal - $15M over five years.

-The Penn Nursing I-Hub: The Penn Nursing I-Hub will be the first of its kind at a school of nursing.
-It will be solely dedicated to integrating innovation across the silos of research, education and clinical practice, and disseminating innovative methodologies and teaching to diverse audiences from faculty to students to community health partners.
+The Penn Nursing I-Hub: The Penn Nursing I-Hub will be solely dedicated to integrating innovation across research, education, and clinical practice, and co-creating solutions to vexing problems with partners in the community.
+Emerging innovative methodologies will be disseminated and taught to diverse audiences, from faculty and students to community partners.

-The I-Hub will have multiple facets and functions, each with areas of equal impact that may be funded as part of the whole, or via individual investments in a specific area:
+What follows are examples of how each of its equally impactful areas may be funded as part of the whole, or via individual investments in a specific area.

 To support the path forward for Penn Nursing’s giving priorities and to learn more about how you can help advance the School’s strategic plan, please contact:

 Nadina R. Deigh